 Report by Maggie Brooks

-Last Friday, 22nd November 6 of us met at Elangeni School, Amersham to introduce some practical textiles into the curriculum for year 5.
+Last Friday, 22nd November 2019, six of us met at Elangeni School, Amersham to introduce some practical textiles into the curriculum for year 5.
 This is the sixth year Marjorie has done this at the request of the school, it was my first time and I enjoyed it.